Birthday Cake Protein Bars (Vegan, Grain-Free, No-Bake)

 1. To make the crust: combine the dates, almonds, and coconut oil in a food processor, and process until the mixture just starts to make a sticky ball.

-2. Line an 8x8 baking dish with wax paper or a few layers of plastic wrap.
-Make sure the lining goes all the way into the corners and up the sides.
-Leave enough sticking out the sides so you'll be able to pull the bars out after you're done.
+2. Line an 8x8 baking dish with wax paper or a few layers of plastic wrap, leaving enough on the sides to remove the bars after they set.

-3. Spoon the crust mixture into the pan and press it down firmly.
-You want to achieve an even layer that will stick together well, so press it hard.
+3. Spoon the crust mixture into the pan and press it down firmly into an even layer.

 4. To make the filling: put all of the filling ingredients except for the sprinkles into the food processor.
-Process until you have a smooth, creamy filling; it should be about the texture of cheesecake.
-Give it a taste and add a dash more of maple syrup if you want it sweeter.
+Process until smooth and creamy, adjusting the sweetness to taste.

-7. Top the filling with additional sprinkles.
+7. Top the filling with an additional 1 tbsp sprinkles.
 Press them down gently into the filling so that they stick.

-8. Cover the baking dish and put the bars in the fridge overnight; they'll be significantly easier to cut and the results will be much neater if you chill them first.
+8. Cover the baking dish and put the bars in the refrigerator overnight.

 Leave a Comment